-Zachary Zager, Chair Sarah Marshall, Vice Chair Sarah is excited about joining the Blue Mountain Project Board of Directors.
-She served as a Peace Corps Volunteer in Jamaica from 2011 to 2014, where she spent two years working alongside community members on a landslide mitigation project in Somerset, St. Thomas before moving to Kingston to work on the Jamaica Rural Economy and Ecosystems Adapting to Climate Change (JaREEACH) project for USAID, facilitating farmer field schools and youth action trainings across the island.
+Zachary Zager, Chair Zachary has been connected with the people of Hagley Gap for over a decade, first visiting in 2003 as one of the founders of the Blue Mountain Project.
+After completing his Masters of Business Administration (MBA) from Daniel's College of Business at Denver University, he knew he wanted to use his leadership and management skills not only to make money but to better the world.
+His brings to the organization his passion for business strategy, strong financial integrity, and understanding complex systems.
+Zac loves world travel, woodworking, and trains Ving Tsun Kung Fu.
+Sarah Marshall, Vice Chair Sarah fell in love with the Blue Mountains when she served as a Peace Corps Volunteer in Jamaica from 2011 to 2014.
+There, she spent two years working alongside community members on a landslide mitigation project in Somerset, St. Thomas before moving to Kingston to work on the Jamaica Rural Economy and Ecosystems Adapting to Climate Change (JaREEACH) project for USAID, facilitating farmer field schools and youth action trainings across the island.

 Sarah currently works as a Strategic Communications Specialist in the USAID Bureau for Food Security where she supports event management for the U.S. Government's Feed the Future initiative.
 Sarah has a bachelor's degree in Community, Communications and Leadership Development, focused on agricultural communications, and a master's degree in agricultural education.
 She is passionate about agriculture, capacity building, and program development.
-In her spare time she enjoys skating roller derby, cooking new crockpot recipes, and spending time with people who make her laugh.
+In her spare time she enjoys cooking with her instant pot, trying new exercise classes, and spending time with people who make her laugh.
 Sarah is originally from the hills of eastern Kentucky.

 Mary Avery, Secretary Mary is a respected leader and expert in business and non-profit management.She is currently the Entrepreneur in Residence at Marquette College and provides advice and counsel to the Kohler Center for Entrepreneurship and the Social Innovation Initiative, advising student entrepreneurs and area nonprofits and community members.For nearly 20 years prior (1997-2016), she served as the Director of the Business Management Program at Ripon College, while also teaching a variety of business and non-profit courses.It was during this time that she first learned about BMP, facilitated a Ripon College Student Service Learning Program group to Jamaica and even sat on the Board of Directors.